• Skip to primary navigation

 Move it to the refrigerator to thaw when you’re ready to use it.
 Add a splash of water to thin it out, as needed.

-Peanut sauce dripping down spoon into jar.
+Vegan peanut sauce dripping from spoon into jar.

-Simple peanut sauce
+Simple peanut sauce (for spring rolls & noodles)

 This easy peanut sauce makes any dish more delicious!
 Use it as a dipping sauce for spring rolls or satay.
 Drizzle it on rice bowls.
 Or toss it with noodles.